 Then of course there’s manipulative lying, where people are sharing mistruths in an attempt to influence the person they’re speaking with.
-Since everyone naturally wants to be a part of the tribe, if the friend you’re talking to doesn’t like someone then they have to get you to not like that other person too.
-Because otherwise you and the other person might form your own group and exclude the friend.
+Since everyone naturally wants to be a part of the tribe, and the tribe is where everyone is, then if the friend we’re talking to doesn’t like someone, then it’ll be on their agenda to get us not to like that other person too.
+Because otherwise the other person might join us, and we could form our own group and exclude the friend.

-It’s like the Peter Gabriel lyric, “How can we be ‘1n’ if there is no ‘outside?'”
+It’s like the Peter Gabriel lyric, “How can we be ‘in’ if there is no ‘outside?'”
 Humans like to be involved.
-We like to be in situations where lots of fellow tribesmen are affirming our inclusion, which is why fame is so appealing.
+We like to be in situations where lots of fellow tribesmen are affirming our inclusion, which is why popularity and fame are so appealing.
 We just want to belong and we’ll tell any story that will help us.
-That includes hiding our weaknesses.
+And importantly, that includes actively hiding our weaknesses.

 There’s a video I recently saw on the web of a couple in a car who are angry at a one ton truck driver for whatever reason.
-In their attempt to get revenge, they speed up in front of the truck on the highway and then they brake-check him.
-The truck weighs too much so it’s physically impossible for it to slow down in time, so he smashes into their rear end.
+In their attempt to get revenge, they speed up in front of the truck on the highway and then they brake-check him (they suddenly slow down).
+The truck weighs too much so it’s physically impossible for it to slow down in time, so it smashes into the angry driver’s rear end.
 It’s revenge gone horribly bad.

 By the time friends hear that story, all of their culpability will be explained very reasonably, whereas the truck driver will be painted as an even bigger jerk than he may or may not have been.
-They very genuinely won’t want to own their own mistake and so they will largely subconsciously construct a version of events that keeps them in the tribe.
+They very genuinely won’t want to own their own mistake because the tribe will judge them.
+So they will –largely subconsciously — construct a version of events that keeps them in the tribe.

 Human ego, language and the natural desire to belong all combine to create this strange world where we tell each other we’ve done work we haven’t done, that we’ve visited gyms we didn’t go to, that we’ve slept with people we didn’t sleep with, and that we like people’s cooking and haircuts even if we don’t.
 We lie to save face, to save time and to save money.
-Ironically, we primarily do it to get respect.
+And ironically, we primarily do it to get respect.

 If you think you don’t lie you either haven’t paid attention or you’re lying right now.
-As that little five year old in the hospital, it was the first thing I noticed.
+As a little five year old in the hospital, it was the first thing I noticed.
 All the staff that came into my room lied to all the other staff that came in the room.
 And they all did it innocently.
 They didn’t see their lie as a bad thing.
 They were being socially smooth.

 Start to monitor your lies.
 That’s your ego at work.
 Watch it manipulate things.
 Observe your lies and determine their objectives.
+Don’t judge yourself.
 Come to understand yourself better.
 The great part is, not only will you benefit from greater personal understanding, but you’ll also be much more forgiving of the lies you hear from others.
 And some empathy and compassion is always good for the world.